casinca/LLM-quest/llm_quest/alignment/grpo/README.md

   [Pipeline](#pipeline)).
   Can be seen as inverse policy ratio too if $\pi_{ref} = \pi_{\theta_{old}}$ <sup>1</sup>

-  The KL div is not injected in the trajectories' reward (per mini rewards/tokens) like PPO but computed afterward per token with the policy ratio during the loss calculation.
+  The KL div is not injected in the trajectories' full reward (per mini rewards/tokens) like PPO but computed afterward per token with the policy ratio during the loss calculation.

 ## Pipeline